 - Access to support team: Because VPN providers are major companies, they have helpful FAQ pages, as well as support teams should you run into any problems.

-Here the Top 3 VPN service providers based on speed, privacy and unblocking websites.
+Here are the Top 3 VPN service providers based on speed, privacy and unblocking websites.

-Now, you are familiar with the working, advantages, and disadvantages of the VPN and Tor both so you can easily make a sure decision.
+Now, you are familiar with the working, advantages, and disadvantages of both VPN and Tor so you can easily make a sure decision.
 I hope this quick comparison between VPN vs Tor will also give you the right grounds to make a good decision.

 - What is the Difference Between IPv4 and IPv6 Protocols?

 - Solved: can’t connect securely to this page ie11 or edge windows 10

 - How to block websites using host file on Windows 10